RyanWolf01/Scrolling_Platformer_Game_Engine/README.md

 ooga
 ====

-This project implements a player for multiple related games.
+This project allows users to create new scrolling platformer games by changing configuration settings in JSON files.
+Classes can also be extended for game modification.

 Names: Andy Demma, Manith Luthria, Arman Shekarriz, Ryan Wolfram, Michael Habib